dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 ```

 **Note** :
-  The NFS labels are automatically added by the driver for PowerFlex version greater than or equal to 4.0, assuming that NFS dependencies are configured by default.
-These dependencies come with the default Linux OS package from the node and the array supports NFS.
+  The NFS labels are added by the driver only after verifying that NFS is enabled in the storage.
+It is assumed that NFS dependencies are configured by default on the node, as these dependencies are included in the default Linux OS package.
-  This label should not impact any other functionality, even if NFS is not configured on the array or node.

 You can check what labels your nodes contain by running
 ```bash